vladmandic/human/README.md

 Performance will vary depending on your hardware, but also on number of resolution of input video/image, enabled modules as well as their parameters

-For example, on a desktop with a low-end nVidia GTX1050 it can perform multiple face detections at 60+ FPS, but drops to ~15 FPS on a medium complex images if all modules are enabled
+For example, it can perform multiple face detections at 60+ FPS, but drops to ~15 FPS on a medium complex images if all modules are enabled

-Performance per module:
+Performance per module on a **notebook** with nVidia GTX1050 GPU:

 - Enabled all: 15 FPS
 - Image filters: 80 FPS (standalone)